rachelgu1/darwin-dcsa.github.io/content/welfare.md

 # Welfare

 Your mental, physical, emotional, intellectual and spiritual well-being are essential for us here at Darwin.
 The
 <a href="{{site.baseurl | absolute_url}}/meet-the-dcsa">Welfare team</a> is here to offer you peer-to-peer support, advise you and point you towards helpful resources.
-It is composed by the Men’s, Women’s and non-binary’s Welfare Officers, the Women’s Officer, the Q+ Officer and the BAME Officer.
+It is composed by the Men’s, Women’s and non-binary’s Welfare Officers, the Women’s Officer, the Q+ Officer, Disabilities' Officer and the BAME Officer.
 If you would like to get involved or if you have an idea of how to improve welfare at Darwin email dcsa_welfare@darwin.cam.ac.uk or talk to us.
 Welfare events can be found on the <a href="{{site.baseurl | absolute_url}}/events">DCSA calendar</a>.

 ## Resources